amotor-AM/reprice-genius-platform/README.md

 - **Cohort Analysis**: Track performance of pricing strategies over time.
 - **Real-time Analytics**: Live streaming of key performance indicators.
 - **Background Jobs**: Dedicated service for managing all asynchronous tasks.
-- **Advanced AI Capabilities**: Transformer models, LSTMs, GNNs, and Deep Reinforcement Learning for state-of-the-art pricing optimization.
+- **Advanced AI Capabilities**: Cutting-edge deep learning system with multi-modal analysis and a "Product DNA" system.
 - **Data Pipeline**: Robust ETL/ELT pipelines with a data lake architecture for scalable data management.
 - **Multi-Marketplace Support**: Unified platform for eBay, Amazon, Shopify, and more with centralized inventory and order management.
 - **AI Copilot**: Natural language interface for platform control, conversational AI, and proactive insights.